Quantum fluctuations masquerade as halos: Bounds on ultra-light dark matter from quadruply-imaged quasars: Modeling structure formation in ultra-light dark matter

 Flux ratios are sensitive to the internal structure of dark matter halos \citep[e.g.][]{Nierenberg2014,Gilman2019a,Gilman2021}.
 In contrast to the Navarro-Frenk-White (NFW) \citep{Navarro++97} halos predicted by CDM, which have cuspy central density profiles, ULDM halos have flat central profiles, known as soliton cores.
 The soliton core radius is related to the particle mass by \citep{Schive2014b} \begin{ceqn}

 \end{ceqn} where $\gamma_{\psi}$ is the power law exponent of the core radius-halo mass relation, typically $\gamma_{\psi}\sim0.2 - 0.5.$ Different simulations yield different core-halo relations \citep[e.g.][]{Chan22,Schive2014b,Mocz19,Mina20,Schwabe16,Nori20,Yavetz++22,Glennon++22}.
 For a summary of core-halo structures found in the literature, see Section 4.2.1 of \citet{Chan22}.
+We note that \citet{DeLaurentis_Salucci22}, motivated by \citet{Burkert20}, determined that the DM halo density core of the M87 galaxy is inconsistent with Equation \eqref{eq:r_c}.

 \citet{Schive2014a} present a fitting function for the density profile of the soliton \begin{ceqn} \end{ceqn} where $x=r/a,$ $x_c=r_c/a$ and $a = \left(1+z\right)^{-1}$.
 At radii $r \gg r_c$, the ULDM halo density profile transitions from the soliton profile to an NFW profile.
 We replicate this transition through a superposition of the soliton profile with a cored NFW profile \begin{ceqn}